All Episodes

 It's the will of the people.

-And I think, you know, it may not surprise the people listening to the show, but it's visually confirming what we all suspected to be the case, and that's very, very important in this day and age.
+And I think, you know, it may not surprise the people listening to the show, but it's visually confirming what we all suspected to be the case.

-And here it is, and and it's serious.
+And here it is, and it's serious.

 We've gotten a comment from the State Department and the Department of Justice have both issued statements saying they're looking into it.

-Um they should these people ought to probably ought to be fired.
+These people probably ought to be fired.

-Well, I think you're a hundred percent right.
+Oh, I think you're 100% right.

-All right, boy, James O'Keefe.
+All right, boy James O'Keefe.

 He is the head of Project Veritas.com.